What is sacrococcygeal teratoma (SCT)?

 What is the outcome for a fetus with Sacrococcygeal Teratoma?

 Most fetuses with sacrococcygeal teratoma do well with surgical treatment after birth.
 These tumors are generally not malignant.
 Babies with small tumors that can be removed along with the coccyx bone after birth can be expected to live normal lives.
 They will need to be born in a hospital with pediatric surgeons and a specialized nursery.
 After hospital discharge, it is our practice to follow children who have had an SCT resection closely.
-We recommend oncology and pediatric surgeon followup with bloodtesting of alpha-fetoprotein (AFP) throughout childhood.
+We recommend follow-up with a pediatric surgeon and pediatric oncologist with bloodtesting of alpha-fetoprotein (AFP) throughout childhood.

 Fetuses with larger tumors or tumors that go up inside the baby’s abdomen will require more complex surgery after birth, but in general do well.
 Again, they will have to be followed by an oncology service with blood tests for several years.
 Fetuses with very large tumors, which can reach the size of the fetus itself, can pose a difficult problem both before and after birth.

 We have found that those SCTs that are largely cystic (fluid-filled) generally do not cause a problem for the fetus before birth.
-However, when the SCT is made up of mostly solid tissue, and has a lot of blood flow in it, the fetus can suffer adverse effects.
+However, when the SCT is made up of mostly solid tissue, with a lot of blood flow, the fetus can suffer adverse effects.
 This is because the fetus’s heart has to pump not only to circulate blood to its body, but also to all the blood vessels of the tumor, which can be as big as the fetus.
 In essence, the heart is performing twice its normal amount of work.
 The amount of work the heart is doing can be measured by fetal echocardiography.
 This sensitive test can determine how hard the heart is working when the fetus is approaching hydrops, or heart failure.
 If hydrops does develop, usually in rapidly growing solid tumors, the fetus usually will not survive without immediate intervention before birth.
+These fetuses must be followed very closely, and may benefit from fetal surgery.

-Fetuses with large tumors and a great deal of blood flow to the tumor have to be followed closely for the development of hydrops, or fetal heart failure which can lead to fetal death.
 If hydrops does not develop, these babies may require Cesarean-section delivery and an extensive operation after birth.
 Most babies will do well once the tumor is completely removed.
-Blood testing for alpha-fetoprotein (AFP) levels should be performed routinely.
-There can also be long-term consequences which include the reccurence of the tumor or difficulty with bowel and/or bladder control as a consequence of the surgical procedure.
+Long-term consequences include the recurrence of the tumor or difficulty with bowel and/or bladder control as a consequence of the surgical procedure.
 Your child should be followed by an oncologist and pediatric surgeon throughout childhood.

 Maternal Mirror Syndrome